Call option valuation: Black-Scholes vs. Monte Carlo

 In this model:

-- The payoff function checks if t equals the option's expiration (T).
-If so, it calculates the payoff by comparing the stock price S1 to the strike price X.
+• The call_payoff and put_payoff variables check if time equals the option's expiration (T).
+If so, they calculate the payoff by comparing the stock price S1 to the strike price X.

-- The pv_payoff function discounts the payoff to present value.
+• The call_pv_payoff and put_pv_payoff variables discount the payoff to present value.

 Behind the scenes stoch changes its value from 1 to 100,000.
 By averaging the pv_payoff across all scenarios, we'll estimate the fair value of the option.
 This approach captures the potential range of future prices and their associated payoffs, providing a realistic estimate based on the simulated scenarios.